 I soon began to realize that Dean was always sick.
 I didn’t know why but he had also lost a lot of weight.
 At that time, I knew nothing about being gay or HIV.
 I did not know that Dean was dying.

 The kid–laughing coming over the hill, khaki suit, the blue plaid jacket around his waist–was dying.
 Why him, why Dean?

 One day when I was in class, I was called to the vice principal’s office.
 There were Dean’s mom and my vice principal who said I was excused from class for the day.
 Normally I would be happy, but I knew something was wrong.

 His mom and I rode in silence until we got to the house.
 She took me to Dean’s room, which was voided of light.
 I still remember his smile.
 His small skeletal frame.
 His mom told me he was dying, and he did not have much time, and he wanted me around.

 I visited Dean every afternoon after school and on the weekends.
 He was so frail, so quiet, yet he smiled.
 He held my hand as I sat on the edge of the bed with his mom next to me.
 His mom tried to move him to make him more comfortable, but Dean was gone.

 I didn’t understand death and dying.
 I was a kid.
 Dean was always the laughing kid coming over the hill, blue plaid jacket tied around his waist.

 The HIV-positive boy that helped me in my darkest hours was no more.

-Years later I became a mom, and my 16-year-old bisexual son was diagnosed with HIV.
+Years later I became a mom, and my sixteen-year-old bisexual son was diagnosed with HIV.
 My son loves to laugh and sing.
-He was not that lanky kid laughing coming over the hill with a blue plaid jacket, but my child.
+He was not that lanky kid laughing, coming over the hill with a blue plaid jacket, but my child.

 I also help them with information, telling them how to have their doctor connect with the doctor in the infectious diseases program at UMass, since HIV-AIDS treatment is so much better here than in Jamaica.
 Getting a medical visa can save a life.